jvde-github/AIS-catcher/README.md

 ## What's new?

-Latest version is **v0.46** with various improvements to the user interface of the webclient.
+Latest version is **v0.47** with various improvements to the user interface of the webclient and smaller additions, like connecting to a GPSD server.

-Recent changes to edge:
-- Fixing sorting issue on table
-- Hover on flag gives full country name instead of ISO code
-- RTL-TCP switch `-t` allows setting protocol directly instead of via `-gt`: `AIS-catcher -t txt 153.44.253.27 5631`
-- Read station location from GPSD: `AIS-catcher -t gpsd localhost 2947 -N 8100 share_loc on`
-- JSON output for AIS Msg 6 (DAC 235, FID 10)
-- Migration from Fontawesome CDN icons to Material Design icons as Google font to deal with limit of free plan, update of plugins required

 ## Installation